 Progress of the BNCT-process

-Assuming the clinical trials will generate expected treatment results and the CE approval will be received, the treatments can be expected to start during late Fall 2019/Spring 2020.
+Assuming the clinical trials will generate expected treatment results and the CE approval will be received, the experimental treatments can be expected to start during Fall 2020.
+Treatments for international patients can be expected to start in Fall 2021.

 Finnish BNCT expertise